Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 \end{lem}

 \begin{proof} The innermost loop of the DSA algorithm is equivalent to the application of Algorithm~2 to the last stage saddle point problem in~\eqnok{primaldual3}.
 Note that for this problem, we do not have any subsequent stages and hence $\tilde v = 0$.
 In other words, the subgradients of $\tilde v$ are exact.
-In view of Corollary~\ref{sto_coro 1} (with $M = 0$ and $\bar \epsilon = 0$) and the definition of $N_3$ in \eqnok{N3}, we have
+In view of Corollary~\ref{sto_coro 1} (with $M = 0$ and $\bar \epsilon = 0$), the definition of $N_3$ in \eqnok{N3} and conditional on $\xi^{[2]}$, we have